-- How long has the dog been showing poor behavior?
-Is this a new behavior or something the dog has practiced for years?
+- How long has the dog shown bad behavior?
+Is it recent or something the dog has practiced for years?

-- Is your dog an adult, with lots of life experience and stuck in its ways, or a puppy, with less life experience and fewer bad habits?
+- Is your dog an adult and stuck in its ways, or a puppy, with less life experience?

-On average, I will say that I meet with clients for three sessions.
+On average, I will say that I meet with clients for two sessions.

 How much do you charge?

 I will be honest and upfront with you.
-If you are looking for the least expensive trainer/training method, you may want to consider a group class at a training facility.
+If you are looking for the least expensive trainer/option, you may want to consider a group class at a training facility.

 However, I believe the benefits you will receive, as a result of my one-on-one training, is worth your investment.
 You will give your dog a greater opportunity to transform its behavior, in less time, and with greater convenience to your schedule.

-Please see my Services page for further explanation and other options that I may have available.
+Please see my Pricing page for further explanation about travel fees.

-Do you charge extra for more than one dog (or family members)?
+Do you charge extra for more than one dog?